asimjalis/apache-toree-quickstart/README.md

 - Go to <https://gist.github.com>
 - Create gist with extension `.ipynb`
-- Paste your notebook here.
+- Copy notebook to clipboard: `cat NOTEBOOK.ipynb | pbcopy`
+- Paste clipboard into the gist you just created
-- Copy the Gist ID.
+- Copy the Gist ID
 - Go to <http://nbviewer.jupyter.org>
-- Paste the Gist ID here.
+- Paste the Gist ID here
-- Share the link NBViewer gives you.
+- Share the link NBViewer gives you

 ## Creating Slide Shows